Home in Hong Kong

 Writing down your specific requirements is essential, but you should not set them in stone.
-Do your homework by asking around or conducting a preliminary house search online.
+Do your homework by asking around or conducting a preliminary home search online.
 You surely want to align your expectations with reality.

 If you can't find a place that ticks all the boxes, stick to the must-haves and compromise on the nice-to-haves.
 Also, prioritising your preferences can save you a headache at the time of choosing a property.

 Be prepared before starting your house hunt

 A nice flat at a reasonable price usually doesn't stay long on the market.
-You should have three things ready for entering into a provisional tenancy agreement when you go home hunting:
+You should have three things ready for entering into a provisional tenancy agreement when you go house hunting:

 Your identity document, e.g. passport or HKID

 Proof of work and income, e.g. employment letter/contract or payslips for the last three months (your name card might also be helpful)

 An initial deposit of one month's rent (cheque or cash)

-By the way, you may be asked to show your identity document at the building's lobby desk for registration before a viewing.
+By the way, you may be asked to show your identity document to the building's concierge for registration before a viewing.
 Don't view apartments empty-handed so you won't go home heavy-hearted!

 Pick the right time for viewing properties

 Right timing is critical in getting a place.
 The sooner you can start the lease, the bigger your bargaining power will be.
 The best time to view properties is one to three weeks prior to your desired move-in date.

-Unless you are looking for something very special or rare, you don't have to commence your house search more than one month before you need a place.
+Unless you are looking for something very special or rare, you don't have to commence your home search more than one month before you need a place.
 Most landlords will not wait that long for a tenant to start paying the rent.

 If you want to avoid keen competition from other home seekers, try to view properties on a weekday rather than the weekend or a public holiday.

 Conduct an updated property search

 Properties come and go very quickly in Hong Kong.
-The best time to carry out a real property search is 1 or 2 days before the day you plan to view apartments.
+The best time to carry out a real property search is a couple of days before the day you plan to view apartments.